|Elliott Sound Products||Project 135|

 The circuit is quite simple, and uses cheap and cheerful TL072 opamps.
 Since none of the circuit is in the signal path there is no reason to use high grade opamps.
 Great care is needed though - the clipping and Schmitt trigger circuits create a highly distorted signal with very fast rise and fall times, and the high frequency component can easily be picked up by sensitive circuitry.
 The entire meter should be in its own shielded enclosure, with special care taken to ensure that high frequency noise cannot escape along the input leads.
 The inputs must be properly shielded to minimise radiated noise.
 This also applies to the power supply.

 The CMOS Schmitt trigger ICs cannot use the full ±15V that's used for the opamps, so it is reduced by two resistors and zener diodes to ±5.6V.
 This supply is bypassed separately by 100uF caps as shown in the power supply drawing (Figure 4).
+Note that Figure 4 shows only the positive regulator - the negative supply is provided the same way.
 Although not shown, a 100nF ceramic cap should be placed as close as possible to the CMOS supply pins.
 Unused sections (if you use the 4584 hex Schmitt inverter) have their inputs tied to the negative CMOS supply or to another input.
 It may be necessary to add 100nF ceramic caps across the supply pins of the opamps to reduce very high frequency supply noise that might cause incorrect readings with some source material.

 Figure 2 - Phase Correlation Meter Waveform (90° Phase Shift)